ofirpress/ofirpress.github.io/about.md

 ##### People I've Worked With
 During my postdoc I worked with [Karthik Narasimhan's](https://www.cs.princeton.edu/~karthikn/) group at Princeton University.

 I completed my PhD at the Paul G. Allen School for Computer Science & Engineering at the University of Washington, where I was very fortunate to be advised by [Noah Smith](https://homes.cs.washington.edu/~nasmith/).
-For the last year of my PhD I was also a visiting scholar at [Kyunghyun Cho's](https://kyunghyuncho.me/) group at NYU.

 During my PhD I spent two years as a visiting researcher at Facebook AI Research Labs on [Luke Zettlemoyer's](https://www.cs.washington.edu/people/faculty/lsz) team where I mainly worked with [Mike Lewis](https://ai.facebook.com/people/mike-lewis/).
 Prior to that, in the summer of 2019 I interned at Facebook AI Research with [Omer Levy](https://levyomer.wordpress.com/).
 Towards the end of my PhD I spent half a year as a visiting researcher at [MosaicML](https://www.mosaicml.com/) on [Jonathan Frankle's](http://www.jfrankle.com/) team.